You can join anytime!

 INCLUSION creates a culture and environment for diverse individuals to bring their authentic and full selves.
 Inclusion results when underrepresented people are seen as fully belonging in a community.

 Grants are not restricted to issues dealing exclusively with women, but are made to organizations focusing on at least one of the following areas:

 - Arts and Culture

 - Social Services

 Single-year grants of $5,000 – $25,000 are awarded to nonprofit organizations in the Greater St. Louis community.
-Applicants are encouraged to consider submitting for general operating support given uncertainty during the ongoing pandemic.
-Project/program support and capacity building support requests are also welcomed.
+Applicants are encouraged to submit Letters of Inquiry for general operating support, project/program support, and capacity building.
 Capacity building strengthens the development of an organization’s core skills and capabilities, such as leadership, management, finance/fund-raising, programs, and evaluation, in order to build the organization’s effectiveness and sustainability.

 GRANT APPLICANT REQUIREMENTS: